St Lawrence's Church, Barton: Interior

 Inside the church is a four-bay arcade carried on octagonal columns with moulded caps.
 The wooden reredos is in Gothic style and has a canopy with pinnacles.
 The glass in the west window is clear, with insets of a coat of arms and two shields containing boars' heads.
 The two-manual pipe organ was built in 1897 by Harrison & Harrison, and restored in 1985 by David Wells of Liverpool.

 Appraisal

 St Lawrence's Church was designated as a Grade II listed building on 13 January 1986.
 Grade II is the lowest of the three grades of listing and is applied to buildings "of special interest, warranting every effort to preserve them".

-Present day
+21st century

 The church is an active parish church in the deanery of Garstang, the archdeaconry of Lancaster, and the diocese of Blackburn.
 Its benefice is united with those of St Eadmer, Bleasdale, St Hilda, Bilsborrow, St Mary the Virgin, Goosnargh, and St James, Whitechapel, to form The Fellside Team Ministry.
-Services are held on Sundays and Wednesdays.